Board of Directors

 Slaoui earned a PhD in molecular biology and immunology from the Université Libre de Bruxelles in Belgium, completed postdoctoral studies at Harvard Medical School and Tufts University School of Medicine, Boston, and was a Professor of Immunology at the University of Mons, Belgium.

-Chief of Staff, The Global Fund to Fight AIDS, TB and Malaria
+Interim Executive Director, The Global Fund to Fight AIDS, TB and Malaria

 Board member since 2011